National Flower of India: The Story Behind India's Beloved Lotus Flower

 National Vegetable of India: Indian Pumpkin or Kaddu

-Our national flower occupies a significant place in various Indian festivals, where its profound symbolism of purity, divinity, and spiritual awakening enriches cultural celebrations:
+The national flower of India occupies a significant place in various Indian festivals, where its profound symbolism of purity, divinity, and spiritual awakening enriches cultural celebrations:

 1. Diwali (Festival of Lights) – During Diwali, people use lotus designs for decoration.
 Lotuses represent purity, fitting with Diwali’s theme of bringing light to darkness.